WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Dimitrios Latsis**
 <br>Assistant Professor, Ryerson University, Toronto, ON

-**Jeffrey McLurkin**
+**Jeffrey W. McClurken**
-<br>Chief of Staff and Professor of History and American Studies, University of Mary Washington, VA
+<br>Professor of History and American Studies and Chief of Staff to the President at the University of Mary Washington, VA

 **Trevor Muñoz**
 <br>Interim Director, Maryland Institute for Technology in the Humanities (MITH); Assistant Dean for Digital Humanities Research, University Libraries, University of Maryland